shocknet/Lightning.Pub/README.md

 "Pub" is a [Nostr](https://nostr.info)-native account system designed to make running Lightning infrastructure for your friends/family/customers easier than previously thought possible.

-It may come as a surprise that the biggest hurdle to more Uncle Jim's nodes hasn't been with Bitcoin/Lightning node management itself, that's easily automated as illustrated by bad patterns like mobile nodes.
+It may come as a surprise that the biggest hurdle to more Uncle Jim nodes hasn't been with Bitcoin/Lightning node management itself, since even in bad patterns like mobile nodes, that is easily automated.

 It's the legacy baggage of traditional web infrastructure, things like IP4, reverse proxies, DNS, Firewalls and SSL certificates, all of which require a personal configuration that is a hurdle for most.
-The slow and unreliable nature of things like Tor have proven to be a dead-end.
-Bolt12 as a re-implementation of Tor is destined for the same fate.
+The slow and unreliable nature of things like Tor have proven to be dead-ends, and Bolt12 being a re-implementation of Tor is destined for the same fate.

 Pub solves these network challenges with a Full RPC that is Nostr-native.
 Being Nostr-native eliminates the complexity of legacy server configuration by using completely commoditized and trustless Nostr relays.
 Additionally, some optional services are integrated for backward compatibility with LNURL and Lightning Address.